Contact(s)

 Q. Does the City offer a bulky item collection service? | ||

 A. No. There are several options for removing large bulky items from your home.
 Most stores that deliver appliances and mattresses will also remove the used item.
 In addition, there are local waste removal companies that are willing to come to your home and remove large bulky items you no longer want or need.
 Check the Yellow Pages under "Rubbish Removal" for a listing of these companies.
-You can also bring bulky items to the Waste Diversion Site, 100 Kitchener Street; charges may apply - please check the Fee Schedule for a complete listing of fees.
 If items are reusable or repairable, residents are encouraged to set these items out at the curb during the Treasure Hunt program that runs on the third weekend of the month, from May to October.
-For more information, visit our Reuse Programs page. | ||
+For more information, visit the Waste Management Services web page, under the Reuse Programs drop down menu for more information. | ||

 Q. Where can I purchase a backyard composter or rain barrel? | ||

-A. Backyard Composters and Rain Barrels are available at the Waste Diversion Site, 100 Kitchener St - please see Fees and Items Accepted. | ||
+A. Backyard Composters and Rain Barrels are available when in stock at the Waste Diversion Site, 100 Kitchener St - please visit the Waste Management Services web page, under the Tipping Fees and Sale of Goods Schedule drop down menu. | ||

 Q. I just moved to Orillia.
 What do I do with my cardboard boxes? | ||